moogacs/docs.buf.build/docs/breaking/usage.md

 $ buf breaking --against '.git#branch=main'
 ```

-The above `buf breaking` command will:
+The above `buf breaking` command:

-  - Discover all Protobuf files per your configuration.
+  - Discovers all Protobuf files per your configuration.
-  - Copy all Protobuf files into memory.
+  - Copies all Protobuf files into memory.
-  - Compile all Protobuf files.
+  - Compiles all Protobuf files.
-  - Clone the head of the `main` branch of the `git` repository located at local directory `.git` into memory.
+  - Clones the head of the `main` branch of the `git` repository located at local directory `.git` into memory.
-  - Compile all Protobuf files on the `main` branch per the configuration on that branch.
+  - Compiles all Protobuf files on the `main` branch per the configuration on that branch.
-  - Compare the compilation results for breaking changes.
+  - Compares the compilation results for breaking changes.

-If there are errors, they will be printed out in a `file:line:column:message` format by default:
+If there are errors, they are printed out in a `file:line:column:message` format by default:

 ```sh
 $ buf breaking --against '.git#branch=main'